-Colorado Technical University’s Master of Science in Electrical Engineering program can enable you to build on your engineering expertise and acquire an in-depth understanding of modern systems design for emerging and evolving electrical engineering technologies.
-In the course of the program, you can have an opportunity to be deeply involved on advanced design projects including digital, spread-spectrum and space communications, CMOS circuitry and computer architectures.
-Through this electrical engineering master's degree, you can develop essential project management and leadership skills that can give you a competitive edge and be helpful in senior-level engineering responsibilities.
+Colorado Technical University’s Master of Science in Electrical Engineering program is designed to enable you to build on your engineering knowledge and acquire an in-depth understanding of modern systems design for emerging and evolving electrical engineering technologies.
+In the course of the program, you can have an opportunity to be deeply involved in advanced design projects including digital, spread-spectrum and space communications, CMOS circuitry and computer architectures.
+Through this electrical engineering master's degree, you have the opportunity to develop essential project management and leadership skills to help you prepare for senior-level engineering responsibilities.

 Relevant Institutional/Programmatic Accreditation

 CTU is institutionally accredited by the Higher Learning Commission www.hlcommission.org

 CE605 Modern Computer Architecture 4 CE660 Modern Computer Design 4 EE600 Modern Solid State Devices 4 EE605 Digital Signal Processing 4 EE625 Spread-Spectrum Systems 4 EE645 Digital Communications 4 EE650 Space Communications 4 EE660 Modern Electronic Design 4 EE692 Electrical Engineering Capstone 4 INTD670 Leadership and Ethical Decision-Making 4 SE600 Systems Engineering I 4 SE610 Systems Engineering II 4

 Total Credit Hours: 48